 - Employment

-- •

-- Work Experience, for example, Observational Work Experience Activities hosted by the Provider such as:
+- Work experience, for example, Observational Work Experience Activities hosted by the Provider such as:

 - meetings and group sessions

-- mentoring
+- o mentoring

 - self-directed Activities

 - attending Education and Training Courses

 - attending Activities or appointments to address non-vocational barriers.

-Job search can be included as an Activity if the Provider believes it could benefit the Participant.
+Note: Job search can be included as an Activity if the Provider believes it will benefit the Participant.